 20 Important Hand Safety Tips to Prevent Hand Injury

 Hand safety is a very important aspect of safety.
-To ascertain the important of the hand, can you think about something you can do without your hand?
+To ascertain the importance of the hand, can you think about something you can do without your hand?

 You will agree with me that almost everything you do requires your hand either directly or indirectly, this is why you have to keep your hand safe.

-Due to the important of the hand, programs has been initiated to enhance hand safety; these includes:
+Due to the importance of the hand, programs have been initiated to enhance hand safety; these include:

 All these have a singular aim of protecting the hand; hand injury can affect your job and quality of life seriously.